A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

 Next, we add the interactions that lead to the creation of child photons (in any of $R$ photon states) from this first locator photon at the photomultiplier tube ($N$ is a multiplication fraction, usually $2-3$).
 Again, energy is inserted into the system through the interaction vertex, the first ``enhancement'' being modeled by another auxiliary field with time-dependence.

-Next, these photons create other photons in the available states, with similar multiplication fractions, again using the external measurement system to add energy.
+Next, these photons create other photons in the available states, with similar multiplication factors (we use $M_1$), again using the external measurement system to add energy.

 This Hamiltonian is explicitly time-dependent and energy is inserted from the outside through the interaction.
+Apart from a choice in how we display the results, these interactions are entirely plausible approximations to what actually happens in the real-world.

 The scale of the couplings and photo-multiplication is, $\Gamma_2 \approx \Gamma_1 \approx s$, while $N, M_1$ are of ${\mathcal O}(1-10)$.
 The number of modes $R$ of photons that are subsequently produced, is macroscopic and large.
+Note a crucial difference between this approach and that of Allahverdyan {\it et al} \cite{Balian1} - here the microscopic interaction is between few particles.
+It is the subsequent re-distribution into a macroscopic number of possible states that causes the dynamics to take the form that it does.
+In simple terms, it is not that a billiard ball is stopped by a wall - it is stopped by a small collection of smaller particles that re-distribute the energy amongst a host of other small particles that causes the billiard ball to stop.

 As one can see, once a photon interacts with the electron, it subsequently produces more photons and the process cascades exponentially within the states available to the photons - subsequent processes distribute this energy into other states in the continuum.